I'm Already There

-I'm Already There is the fourth studio album by American country music band Lonestar.
+I'm Already There is the fifth studio album by American country music band Lonestar.
 Released in 2001 on BNA Records (see 2001 in country music), the album was certified platinum by the RIAA for sales of one million copies.

 Serving as singles from this album were the title track (which spent six weeks at Number One on the Hot Country Songs charts) "Not a Day Goes By" (#3 on Hot Country Songs), "With Me" (#10), and "Unusually Unusual" (#12).